COMPOSER FAQ

 If your tracks average 90 seconds (which is a good average, btw—too long, and it's guaranteed no one will hang around to listen to them!), you're looking at something like 6-10 pieces of music.
 If you don't have that many pieces of music that present you at your absolute best, then you obviously have some work to do.
 On the other hand, if you feel you have way too much material that you want to include, then you have a decision to make: Either get ruthless and exclude cues, or do some music edits to shorten the cues so they'll all clock in at a reasonable overall duration.

 Onward, then, to Question Two.
-I like to keep a general demo on my website at all times (see the link above), and to update it as needed to reflect a) my musical sensibility and b) my highest-quality material.
+I like to keep a general demo available at all times (see the link above), and to update it as needed to reflect a) my musical sensibility and b) my highest-quality material.
 I probably swap out cues every few weeks; if you're not constantly creating new material, that might be more frequent than you need.

-Then, when I'm up for a particular gig, I like to do a targeted demo, that includes music that I reflects my initial ideas about what might work well for that project.
+Then, when I'm up for a particular gig, I like to do a project-specific demo, that includes music that I reflects my initial ideas about what might work well for that project.
 This usually includes music that's composed specifically for the demo, with as many live musicians as I can afford.
 If you're serious about landing the gig, this sort of approach is mandatory at a certain level.
-I put the targeted demo on a secret web page (i.e., not listed in the navigation bar) and e-mail the link.

-So, instead of the "few separate playlists" that the question mentions, I'm doing a new, separate playlist for each potential gig.
-It's better in terms of exclusivity and custom-fit, and not that much more work if you're using a platform like Squarespace (where it's trivial to create a new web page).
+So, instead of the "few separate playlists" that the question mentions, I'm doing a new, separate Reelcrafter page and playlist for each potential gig.
+It's better in terms of exclusivity and custom-fit, and quite easy to set up and to manage.

 No, it wasn't me.
 And no, the composer did not get the gig.
 Which just goes to show you that a demo, even an amazing one, can only get you so far.